craftcms/guest-entries/README.md

-# Guest Entries plugin for Craft
+# Guest Entries for Craft CMS

 This plugin allows you to save guest entries from the front-end of your website.